-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2022.
-The standards and interpretations have no material impact on the Group.
+The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after 1 January 2023.
+The standards and interpretations have no material impact on the Company.

-(3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.
+(3) Standards or interpretations issued, revised or amended, by IASB which are not endorsed by FSC, and not yet adopted by the Company as at the end of the reporting period are listed below.

-Effective Date Items New, Revised or Amended Standards and Interpretations issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS 28 To be determined "Investments in Associates and Joint Ventures" - Sale or by IASB Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" January 1, 2023 С Classification of Liabilities as Current or Non-current - January 1, 2023 Amendments to IAS 1 d Disclosure Initiative - Accounting Policies - Amendments to IAS 1 January 1, 2023 e Definition of Accounting Estimates - Amendments to IAS 8 January 1, 2023 f Deferred Tax related to Assets and Liabilities arising from a Single January 1, 2023 Transaction - Amendments to IAS 12
+Items New, Revised or Amended Standards and Effective Date Interpretations issued by IASB a IFRS 10 "Consolidated Financial Statements" and IAS To be determined 28 "Investments in Associates and Joint Ventures" by IASB Sale or Contribution of Assets between an Investor and its Associate or Joint Ventures b IFRS 17 "Insurance Contracts" 1 January 2023 с Classification of Liabilities as Current or Non-current - 1 January 2024 Amendments to IAS 1 d Lease Liability in a Sale and Leaseback - Amendments 1 January 2024 to IFRS 16 e Non-current Liabilities with Covenants - Amendments 1 January 2024 to IAS 1